sevmorris/mrk1/README.md

 ### Remove Default Dock Icons (Optional)

-  This removes all those Dock icons from a fresh macOS install, leaving only open apps in the Dock
+  This removes all the default Dock icons from a fresh macOS install, leaving only currently open apps in the Dock
   ```
   defaults write com.apple.dock persistent-apps -array
   killAll Dock